simonesilvestroni/m2m-website/_posts/2017-06-20-drums-restoration.md

 featimage: true
 featimage-name: 'drums-restoration.jpg'
 featimage-alt: Arlen Millwall on drums
-featimage-width: 600
+featimage-width: 720
-featimage-height: 600
+featimage-height: 720
 permalink: /work/sound-design/drums-restoration/
 ---
 ## Drums restoration & doubling

-In 2017 I was playing bass and [producing the debut single]({{ site.url }}/work/music-production/callum-gardner-debut-single/) for London-based singer-songwriter Callum Gardner.
+In 2017 I was [producing the debut single]({{ site.url }}/work/music-production/callum-gardner-debut-single/) for London-based singer-songwriter Callum Gardner.
 Most of the tracking was handled externally at SAE in London.

 After receiving the audio tracks, I noticed two issues with the drums.